-We welcome 2 Degrees Mobile's sponsorship of our action-packed World cinema section.
+We welcome 2degrees sponsorship of our action-packed World cinema section.
 Resene join us for their third year as sponsors of a stunning bunch of New Zealand films.
-Flicks.co.nz and RadioLIVE are proactive media partners.
-Imaginative engagement with NZIFF's programme is gratifyingly evident in the pages of Metro magazine.
+Flicks.co.nz and RadioLIVE remain lively, proactive media partners.

-It's the support of its audience that keeps our non-profit enterprise in action.
+Ultimately, it's the support of its audience that keeps our non-profit enterprise in action.
 Ticket sales contributed 88% of our income in 2015.
-Nor do we forget that filmmakers gave whatever it took to get these pictures into the world in the first.
-We dedicate 25% of our box office to go their way.
+But we never forget that filmmakers gave whatever it took to get these pictures into the world in the first place: we set aside 25% of our box office to go their way.
 We hope that filmmakers and filmgoers alike, like the characters gracing our poster art, you will find what you are looking for at NZIFF in 2016.